-Claire completed her BSc Psychology at the University of Sheffield, followed by a MSc Health Psychology and PhD at the University of Southampton during which Claire worked as an Assistant Psychologist in NHS clinics across Hampshire and as a Research Consultant in CBT.
-During her PhD Claire worked as a Research Associate at the University of Maryland, USA in the Center for Addictions, Personality and Emotion Research.
-Claire completed her Doctorate in Clinical Psychology at the Institute of Psychiatry, Kings College London, working in clinics, community teams and hospitals with children and adults, across South London and Maudsley NHS Trust.
+I completed my BSc Psychology at the University of Sheffield, followed by a MSc Health Psychology and PhD at the University of Southampton during which I worked as an Assistant Psychologist in NHS clinics across Hampshire and as a Research Consultant in CBT.
+During my PhD I worked as a Research Associate at the University of Maryland, USA in the Center for Addictions, Personality and Emotion Research.
+I completed my Doctorate in Clinical Psychology at the Institute of Psychiatry, Kings College London, working in clinics, community teams and hospitals with children and adults, across South London and Maudsley NHS Trust.

-Claire is a Senior Clinical Psychologist who has developed her experience in National Specialist and Community Mental Health Service Clinics working with children, adolescents and adults.
-Claire worked for five years as a Clinical Psychologist and Research Lead at the National and Specialist Child and Adolescent Dialectical Behaviour Therapy Service at the Maudsley Hospital.
-She has also worked as the Team Psychologist for a community CAMHS team in inner city London.
-Most recently Claire worked as a Senior Clinical Psychologist and DBT Lead, working with adults with complex trauma and emotional needs in South London and developing a rapid access pathway for clients across Lambeth to access DBT from any part of the healthcare system.
+I am a Senior Clinical Psychologist and have developed my experience in National Specialist and Community Mental Health Service Clinics working.
+I worked for five years as a Clinical Psychologist and Research Lead in National and Specialist CAMHS at the Maudsley Hospital.
+I also worked as the Team Psychologist for a community CAMHS team in inner city London.
+I then became a Senior Clinical Psychologist and DBT Lead, working with adults with complex trauma and emotional needs in South London and developing a rapid access pathway so that clients in urgent need could access therapy from any part of the healthcare system.

 Publications by Dr Claire Hepworth

 Lawlor, C., Hepworth, C.R., Smallwood, J. and Jolley, S.(2020) Self‐reported emotion regulation difficulties in people with psychosis compared to non‐clinical controls: a systematic literature review, Clinical Psychology and Psychotherapy, 27(2):107-135.